superfly/docs/flyctl/cmd/flyctl_apps_restart.md

-The `apps restart` command will restart all running vms.
+The APPS RESTART command will restart all running vms.

 ## Usage
 ~~~
 flyctl apps restart [APPNAME] [flags]
 ~~~